rcrews/docs-website/HDPDocuments/other/connectors/teradata/1.6.3/readme_teradata.txt

         Included fixes in the 1.3 release

-        a) Remove hidden 'teradata.db.custom_parseâ€™ parameter to make the logic of csv handling simple.
+        a) Remove hidden 'teradata.db.custom_parse’ parameter to make the logic of csv handling simple.

         Included fixes in the 1.2.1 release